daochenzha/SimTSC/README.md

 ## Quick Start
 We use **Coffee** as an example to show how to run the code.
 You may easily try other datasets with arguments `--dataset`.
 We will show how to get the results for DTW+1NN, ResNet, and SimTSC.

-First, prepare the dataset with
+First, prepare the dataset with (the generated dataset is already available in this repo)
 ```
 python3 create_dataset.py
 ```